milksteakmatt/Ardufuego/README.md

 - 5v Power supply

 ## Software Setup
-The following files are included in this project:
+The following files are significant to this project:
 - FireplaceRF
   - Library to include in Arduino sketches for controlling a fireplace via RF